 Sailing- and motorboats which are used for commercial purposes with crew, go through a different procedure then boats used purely for leisure purposes.
 Commercial Cruising Vessels require classification, by one of the internationally recognised classification societies, and depending on the number of staff members and guests the boat can accommodate additional requirements are asked to be met.
 Mind you that certain Commercial Cruising Vessels do not need to be classified, but that is determined by a number of factors.

 The ICP is an unofficial ownerships licence which is primarily used for pleasure crafts sailing the inland waters of the EU.
-The pleasure crafts that can register for an ICP are sailing- and motorboats <24m and water-scooter, jet-skis, canoes, boathouses, etc.
+Pleasure crafts that can register for an ICP are sailing- and motorboats <24m and water-scooter, jet-skis, canoes, boathouses, etc. Note that :

-To be noted that the ICP is purely an ownerships licence and it explicitly does not permit the owner to sail under the flag of the Netherlands.
-The average duration of an registration is 5 to 10 working days and the costs are relatively low.
+- the ICP is purely an ownerships licence and does not permit the owner to sail under the flag of the Netherlands.
+The average duration of an registration is 5 to 10 working days and the costs are relatively low

 - Copy of ID Card / passport, verified by a public notary